 The University of Worcester caterers, Aramark, are continually extending the range of healthy foods on offer in our dining facilities which are based on the St John Campus.
 We are really pleased they have achieved the Bronze Soil Association Food for Life accreditation, Marine Stewardship Council certification for fish, and are working in partnership with these local suppliers:

-Aramark support our schools Skills for Tomorrow annual conference by helping in the food workshop.
+Aramark support our schools Skills for Tomorrow annual conference by helping in the food workshop and helping with our cob oven.
 They also provide locally sourced menus and for their Green Impact excellence project have teamed up with grounds staff to provide a design and build movable herb garden reused from discarded pallets and builders sand bag.
+This years project involves minimising waste and increasing dining room recycling.

 An exciting food project this year saw the creation of a cob 'earth' oven built by design students as part of their Green Design module on the university student and staff allotments.
 There have been many pizza parties this year using the oven and picking food directly from the allotments.
+The student Residential Life Team used the oven in their summer 2018 training, read Klara's story how Julien Aramark chef inspired the day.
 The cob oven plinth, generously donated from re-use supplied by Envirotech provides shelter for wood to dry which is collected by the grounds staff from tree management projects.

 Sustainable Restaurants Association

-The Sustainable Restaurants Association’s Food Made Good programme is currently supporting 5,500 food service sites across the UK to reduce their food waste, improve energy efficiency, and improve their supply chain.
-The holistic accreditation covers 14 key areas of sustainability, under sourcing, society and environment, and make it an ideal accreditation system for Universities who often provide the infrastructure, utilities etc even in outsourced catering contracts.
-We are proud to have achieved 3 star rating in 2017 the highest rating possible.
+The Sustainable Restaurants Association’s Food Made Good programme is currently supporting 8,000 food service sites across the UK to reduce their food waste, improve energy efficiency, and improve their supply chain.
+The holistic accreditation covers 10 key areas of sustainability, under sourcing, society and environment, and makes it an ideal accreditation system for Universities who often provide the infrastructure, utilities etc even in outsourced catering contracts.
+We are proud to have achieved 3 star rating in 2018 the highest rating possible.
 This covers all the food service provisions throughout the university.

 Free Drinking Water